pioneers/runtime/executor/README.md

 # Student Code Executor

-This folder includes the processes to understand the student code API, interpret it, and execute the corresponding Runtime functions.
+This folder includes the processes to understand the student API and execute the student code using the corresponding Runtime functions.

 ## Building